 - Out-Of-State (O.O.S)

-- Out-of-state residents may join AZAD upon payment as a membership.
-They shall participate in as a regular membership, but shall not be eligible to hold office.
+- Out-of-state residents may join AZAD upon payment as a member.
+They shall participate in as a regular member, but shall not be eligible to hold office.

 - K-12 Students

-- Under age 18 may become a member with the parent’s signature required and does not have to pay the membership dues.
-They shall not make motion, vote and hold office.
+- Students under age 18 may become a member with the parent’s signature required and does not have to pay the membership dues.
+They shall not make motions, vote and hold office.
 They can be involved in opening discussions.

-- Exercise the right to run for any elected position on the AZAD Board of Directors regardless of the length of membership.
+- Qualified members exercise the right to run for any elected position on the AZAD Board of Directors regardless of the length of membership.

 ARTICLE VI - INDIVIDUAL MEMBERSHIP DUES